Nevermetyou65/scrapetube_cc/README.md

 ## ⚠️ Important Notice

+**Please consider using the official YouTube API first!** <br>
-🚨 **This code is for research and educational purposes only** - not intended for production use!
+This code is for research and educational purposes only - not intended for production use! <br>
-🔧 There are several sub-optimal points in the codebase <br>
+There are several sub-optimal points in the codebase. <br>
-🤝 **We welcome seasonal contributors!** Feel free to contribute and help make this project better
+**We welcome seasonal contributors!** Feel free to contribute and help make this project better

 ## 🚀 Quick Start